-Where a reporting entity: report this position as a deposit (etc.) has placed funds on deposit with a clearing house or central counterparty on its own behalf I made by the reporting entity with the clearing is a client that clears its trades through a broker I.e. the reporting entity is an indirect participant of a clearing house or central counterparty with the broker made by the client with the reporting entity.
+Where a reporting entity: report this position as a deposit (etc.) has placed funds on deposit with a clearing house or central counterparty on its own behalf made by the reporting entity with the clearing house or central counterparty. is a client that clears its trades through a broker I.e. the reporting entity is an indirect participant of a clearing house or central counterparty with the broker. arrangements in place with clients made by the client with the reporting entity.
 The reporting entity should also recognise the value of funds that the reporting entity then deposits with the clearing house or central counterparty as a deposit of the reporting entity with the clearing house or central counterparty.